benboit/sw6-docker/README.md

     Database password: root
  ```

 Create a hosts-entry or your host-machine [/etc/hosts] for shopware.local (or whatever host you configured during install)
  ```
  127.0.0.1 shopware.local
  ```

+The environment will then be available via http / https (i.e. https://shopware.local)

 ## Setup (macosx)
 For some reasons (filesystem) docker is slow for mounted volumes on macosx in the native version.
 There are a few known ways to make setups faster on that platform.